IronFox/JoyMap/readme.md

 It is only a way to structure the list according to personal preferences.

-The list shows four columns: 'Name' is the customizable name of the respective event, 'Triggers' an abbreviation of what causes the event to trigger, and 'Actions' an abbreviation of what it does.
+The list shows four columns: 'Name' is the customizable name of the respective event, 'Triggers' an abbreviation of what causes the event to activate, and 'Actions' an abbreviation of what it does while active.
 The 'Active' column is empty if the event is currently not active according to its trigger configuration, and a single 'A' if it currently is and would execute if the target game window was focused